-Controlled medicines are medicines listed under Schedule 8 of the Commonwealth Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP).
-The ACT adopts the SUSMP under the Medicines, Poisons and Therapeutic Goods Act 2008.
-Examples of controlled medicines include morphine, oxycodone, dexamphetamine and alprazolam.
+Controlled medicines are medicines listed under Schedule 8 of the Commonwealth Poisons Standard.
+The ACT adopts the Poisons Standard under the Medicines, Poisons and Therapeutic Goods Act 2008.
+Examples of controlled medicines include morphine, oxycodone, dexamfetamine and alprazolam.

 The Medicines, Poisons and Therapeutic Goods Regulation 2008 (MPTG Regulation) establishes the regulatory framework for the prescribing and supply of controlled medicines in the ACT.

-This regulatory framework that exists for controlled medicines and the capacity to monitor controlled medicines supply via the Drugs and Poisons Information System (DAPIS) database gives the ACT a unique opportunity to be a leader in reducing the harms associated with the abuse, misuse and diversion of these medicines.
+The regulatory framework that exists for controlled medicines and the capacity to monitor controlled medicines supply via the Drugs and Poisons Information System (DAPIS) database, gives the ACT a unique opportunity to be a leader in reducing the harms associated with the abuse, misuse and diversion of these medicines.

 Applying for Chief Health Officer Approval

 In the ACT all prescribers must have approval from the Chief Health Officer (CHO) (or delegate) to prescribe a controlled medicine for a drug-dependent patient or for ongoing therapy of longer than two months.

 An Application for approval to prescribe a controlled medicine must be submitted to the Health Protection Service (HPS) for processing.
-This may take between one – two working days provided that further information is not required in support of the application.
+This may take between one to two working days provided that further information is not required in support of the application.

-For urgent approval applications, please tick the URGENT box in the top right comer of the application form in so that these can be considered within one working day.
+For urgent approval applications, please tick the URGENT box in the top right corner of the application form so that these can be considered within one working day.

 Controlled Medicines Prescribing Standards

 To support a flexible approach to the prescription of controlled medicines, the ACT Controlled Medicines Prescribing Standards have been developed.

-Under the Controlled Medicines Prescribing Standards Prescribers can seek approval to prescribe a therapeutic class of controlled medicine(s) for a patient through a category approval system or they may seek approval to prescribe by drug, form and strength.
+Under the Controlled Medicines Prescribing Standards, prescribers can seek approval to prescribe a therapeutic class of controlled medicine(s) for a patient through a category approval system (Category Approval) or they may seek approval to prescribe by drug, form and strength (Approval by Drug).